Marginal Costing Ratios

 How to Calculate using a Calculator

-One have to insert the following data in calculator above to calculate the result:
+One has to insert the following data in the calculator above to calculate the result:

-This figure can be obtained from Income & Expenditure Statement of the entity.
+This figure can be obtained from the Income & Expenditure Statement of the entity.

 Total Variable Cost

 The total variable cost of the units sold can be derived from the costing records of the organization.

 The fixed cost associated with the goods sold can also be obtained from the cost records of the organization.

 A number of units sold can be obtained from the sales record of the entity.

 Example of Marginal Costing